nezaboodka/reactronic/README.md

 enum Reenter {
-  Prevent = 1, // only one can run at a time (default) RestartLatter = 0, // restart latter after existing one CancelExisting = -1, // cancel existing in favor of latter one Allow = -2, // no limitations
+  Prevent = 1, // only one can run at a time (default) RestartLatter = 0, // restart latter after existing one DiscardExisting = -1, // discard existing in favor of latter one Allow = -2, // no limitations
 }